CodySchaaf/cs-option/README.md

 and ensure the method implementation stays compatible with both possibilities.

 Options keep with the iterable api, meaning you can duck type the with arrays, streams, ect.

+Options also ensure a more functional approach to programming, and help keep code cleaner and easier to read.

 #Bower and Npm